lanl/ELEMENTS/docs/sphinx/source/how_to_document.rst

 How to write a page of reStructuredText?
 -----------------------------------------
 Please see the reStructuredText `primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ on the Sphinx web site.
+Also, when editing the reStructuredText source for this project's documentation, please:

+* put each sentence on a new line, to keep the "diffs" sensible; and
+* use a spell checker.

 How to include source documentation?
 ------------------------------------